SkynetAppDev/skynetappdev.github.io/KT document for creating a custom WebService method.md

 ####Steps to define code of custom WebService method:

-* Custom WS method should be defined along with default WS methods defined in <root>/soap/SoapSugarUsers.php file
+* Custom WS method should be defined along with default WS methods defined in <root>/soap/SoapSugarUsers.php file.<br />
-* Defining a custom WS method is like defining any other method that implements a logic and returns an array of values as per the requirement.
+* Defining a custom WS method is like defining any other method that implements a logic and returns an array of values as per the requirement.<br />
-* Following is code defined in look_up_value method that returns count of number of times a user input value exists in given module in a given field
+* Following is code defined in look_up_value method that returns count of number of times a user input value exists in given module in a given field.<br />

 **_Code:_**